 *If you’ve been straining yogurt and have some whey left you can use whey in place of water — a great way to add some protein and a little sourdough-like tang to the bread.

 Mix all that together with a dough whisk, a wooden spoon, a mixer, or whatever.
 No kneading — you just want everything to be well combined.
-Put it in a container that’s not quite airtight: This produce container with the insert removed is perfect for a half portion of the recipe, and is designed to let produce breathe a bit, so it’s become my designated dough container.
+Put it in a container that’s not quite airtight: this 14 cup produce container with the insert removed is perfect for a half portion of the recipe, and is designed to let produce breathe a bit, so it’s become my designated dough container.
 After two hours at room temperature, move it to the fridge to chill.

 Now go bread crazy!
 I use the dough for pizza, for crusty bread, for buttery dinner rolls, for hamburger buns, even monkey bread!
 Maybe some barbecue chicken pizza?
 Dust a little flour on a corner of your chilled dough and pull off a piece as big as you need.
 Shape it into a ball and let it rise for at least half an hour, but an hour is great if you have the time.
 Then bake and enjoy!
 No harder than cracking open a tube of bread with questionable ingredients, and worlds healthier.

 Most configurations of the dough will do great at 400 degrees in the oven.
 Baking time will obviously depend on the size of the bread, but you want the internal temp to be about 190 degrees and the bread to be nicely browned.